 At the end of this class you will have an understanding of the current state of the art in computational perception and will be able to conduct original research.
-In addition to that, you will have the skills to design novel human-machine interfaces that push the limits of current interfaces which, in general, are deaf and blind to the human user.
+In addition to that, you will have the skills to design novel human-machine interfaces that push the limits of current interfaces, which, in general, are deaf and blind to the human user.

 Topics to be Covered: The class will cover the following topics: Overview of computational perception.
 Tutorials on Matlab, open computer vision (openCV), and speech recognition packages.
 Basic image processing.
 Color and movement detection.
-Human activity recognition based on motion history images.
+Audio processing and speech segmentation.
 The sense of self.
+3D Vision processing.
 Sensory substitution.
-Audio processing and seech segmentation.
 Sound classification and recognition.
 Tracking techniques including Kalman filters and particle filters.
 Face detection and face recognition: eigenfaces, cascades, and neural network-based approaches.
 Hidden Markov models for activity recognition and speech recognition.
 Gesture recognition.
 Theories of vision and intelligence.
 Affective computing, i.e., computing that relates to, arises from, or deliberately influences human emotions.

-Textbook & Readings: The required book for this class is "Learning OpenCV: Computer Vision with the OpenCV Library" by Gary Bradski and Adrian Kaehler.
-This is a very good reference book but it is not a textbook.
-The lectures will be based on a number of sources most of which are available for download from the Internet (links will be provided on the class web page).
+Readings: There are two required books for this class: 1) "Learning OpenCV: Computer Vision with the OpenCV Library" by Gary Bradski and Adrian Kaehler; and 2) "Getting Started with MATLAB 7: A Quick Introduction for Scientists and Engineers" by Rudra Pratap.
+The lectures will be based on a number of sources most of which are available for download from the Internet.
 Reading material that is not available on-line will be placed on reserve in the library.
-A tentative list of readings is provided at the end of this document.
+The reading list is provided at the end of this document.